NY, US · AI law tracker

 - What is S9542?

-- New York Senate Bill S9542 (2023-2024 session) [1] proposes to prohibit the publication of newspapers, magazines, or periodicals, whether digital or physical, if they were wholly or partially produced or edited using artificial intelligence without significant human oversight [2].
-The bill is currently in the Senate Consumer Protection Committee, signaling an early stage in the legislative process.
+- The New York State Senate introduced S9542, a bill proposing to prohibit the publication of newspapers, magazines, or periodicals, whether digital or physical, if they were “wholly or partially produced or edited through the use of artificial intelligence without significant human oversight” [1].
+This legislative proposal is currently under review by the Senate Committee on Consumer Protection.
 Primary source →

 - Why does S9542 matter?